-During the ceremony, each participant received a Preliminary Administrative Services Credential, which allows them to apply for and be competitive for site administrator, vice-principal, and district positions that require an administrative credential.
-The Preliminary Administrative Services Credential is authorized by State of California, California Commission on Teacher Credentialing.
+During the ceremony, each participant received a Preliminary Administrative Services Credential, which allows them to apply for and be competitive for the site administrator, vice-principal, and district positions that require an administrative credential.
+The Preliminary Administrative Services Credential is authorized by the California Commission on Teacher Credentialing.

 "Administrators are responsible for providing a no excuses, high-quality education for all students," Sacramento County Superintendent of Schools David W. Gordon told the graduates.
 "That is why we established the SCOE Leadership Institute.
 We saw the need to sharpen the preparation of education leaders in our region."

 Studies indicate the Sacramento region faces a shortage of trained and talented school leaders.
 A study by WestEd found that by 2017, because of retirements and other factors, Sacramento County will need nearly 300 new school site administrators while the Sacramento region will need close to 500.